shekhardesigner/homepage/README.md

 Reach out to me for project offers, job offers or to chat about anything.

 ### _DON'T(s)_
-Please don't ask me to do algorithm test.
+Please don't ask me to do a algorithm test.
 That's not cool.

 Wanna know more? - check out my [website](https://www.shekhardesigner.com)